s-rj-cx/resume-repo/README.md

 ### 10. Setup Pipeline

 - Push your files to a **GitHub repository**.
-- Create a **Pipeline Job** in Jenkins and link it to the GitHub repo.
+- Create a **Pipeline Job** in Jenkins and change the git credentials in the Jenkins file before the build.
 - Trigger the pipeline to deploy the application.

 ---